 This is what the UAE creative industry told us.

-Four thousand registrations before a public launch is not a vanity metric.
+Five thousand five hundred registrations before a public launch is not a vanity metric.
 It is a signal.
 It tells you that a large group of people were actively searching for something that did not exist yet, and when they found even the idea of it, they signed up immediately.

-Of those 4,127 registrations, 97.9% opted in to receive updates.
+Of those 5,500 pre-launch registrations captured before the platform opened, 97.9% opted in to receive updates.
 That is not a typical waitlist opt-in rate.
 The near-universal opt-in tells you this audience is not passively curious.
 They are waiting.

 The word that came second was payment.

 Not the concept of payment.
 The anxiety around it.
-Freelancers describing shoots they completed and invoices that went unanswered.
-Creatives who wanted to know the money was confirmed before they turned up.
-That anxiety is well-founded: according to independent research into the freelance creative sector, the majority of creative freelancers have experienced delayed payment of six months or more, more than once in their career.
+Freelancers describing shoots they had completed and invoices that went unanswered.
+Creatives who wanted to know the money was confirmed before they turned up on set.
+That anxiety is well-founded.
+According to Thrilla's survey of over 5,000 UAE creative professionals, 75% have waited six months or more to get paid, more than once.

 The Categories Nobody Built For